 Bass – A Species Which is Increasing in Demand

-In 2013 a stock assessment by the International Council for the Exploration of the Seas (ICES) – a powerful independent organisation which advises European governments on all matters relating to marine science – found that bass stocks were at their lowest for twenty years (1).
-This was hardly surprising as bass have been increasing in demand as a table fish for several years, with celebrity chefs increasingly using bass in their recipes (2), leading to a huge rise in catches and consumption.
+In 2013 a stock assessment by the International Council for the Exploration of the Seas (ICES) – a powerful independent organisation which advises the European Union on all matters relating to marine science – found that bass stocks were at their lowest for twenty years (1).
+This was hardly surprising as bass have been growing in demand as a table fish with celebrity chefs increasingly using bass in their recipes (2), leading to a huge rise in catches and consumption.
 Having been ignored by both consumers and commercial fishermen for decades, bass has become a hugely important commercial fish in the 2000s.
 Between 2005 and 2008 sales of bass more than trebled in the UK (3).
 It should also be pointed out that bass have become an increasingly fashionable species for recreational anglers to catch.
 The sales of lures and fishing tackle specifically designed to catch bass has increased, and fishing magazines are giving an increasing amount of pages over to bass fishing.

 Action to Protect Bass

 While all interested parties (governments, commercial fishermen, anglers, conservationists and so on) believed that it was essential to take action to halt the decline there was a huge amount of disagreement over exactly what should be done.
 One measure suggested by the European Fisheries Council was that recreational anglers should be limited to catching a single bass per day.
 This led to a furious reaction from angling groups such as B.A.S.S.
 (Bass Anglers Sportfishing Society) which saw it as recreational anglers paying the price for commercial over-exploitation.
-Angling groups blamed commercial fishermen and saw limits on commercial catches as being the answer to restoring stocks.
+Angling groups blamed commercial fishermen and saw limits on commercial catches as the answer to restoring stocks.
 In the end no agreement could be reached and little was done throughout 2014, meaning the stocks of European bass continued to decline.

 The UK government was one of the most vocal in demanding action the European Commission (the executive branch of the European Union which carried out the day to day business of the EU) finally acted.
 Pair trawling for bass in the English Channel was banned for the breeding season in January to April 2015.
 Mostly carried out by French vessels, pair trawling is monumentally damaging involves dragging a vast net between two boats and specifically targeted bass as they gathered to spawn (6), effectively wiping out huge numbers of the breeding stock of bass.
 It is also linked with a very high dolphin and porpoise bycatch (7).
 This measure was (eventually) brought in with the agreement of the United Kingdom, France, Belgium, the Netherlands and Ireland, but also saw another measure brought in alongside which limited anglers to retaining three bass per angler per day (8).
 This was due to their calculations that recreational angling for bass throughout Europe accounted for a quarter of the ‘impact’ on this species, and it was therefore justified and reasonable to restrict recreational anglers as well.
 Reaction within the recreational angling community across the UK was mixed, with some seeing it as a fair measure to ensure that bass stocks were restored, while others saw it as deeply unjust and setting a dangerous precedent for recreational angling.